stanfordmlgroup/Auto-Generate-WLs/README.md

 # Auto-Generate-WLs
-Code repository supporting the paper "Auto-Generating Weak Labels for Real & Synthetic Data to Improve Label-Scarce Medical Image Segmentation".
+Code repository supporting the paper "Auto-Generating Weak Labels for Real & Synthetic Data to Improve Label-Scarce Medical Image Segmentation," which was accepted at MIDL 2024.
 For reproducibility, we have included all datasets + generated weak labels used in the paper.

 ## Using the code:
 ### 1. Prepare codebase and data